MarkYangjiayi/Semantic-Quantization/README.md

 # Training and Inference for Integer-based Semantic Segmentation Network

 ### Overview
-This repository contains an implementation of Training and Inference for Integer-based Semantic Segmentation Network along with pre-trained models.
+This repository contains a Tensorflow implementation of Training and Inference for Integer-based Semantic Segmentation Network along with pre-trained models.

 The goal of this implementation is to help you understand the implementation of quantization framework for semantic segmentation, and integrade them to your own network if possible.